-We will produce experimental maps and diagrams to illustrate TIF program flaws by focusing on individual issues.
-These may eventually feed into Civic Lab's TIF Illumination Project.
+We'd like to produce experimental maps and diagrams to illustrate TIF program flaws by focusing on individual issues.